 Is it so bad, then, to be misunderstood?
 Pythagoras was misunderstood, and Socrates, and Jesus, and Luther, and Copernicus, and Galileo, and Newton, and every pure and wise spirit that ever took flesh.
 To be great is to be misunderstood.

 Be not the slave of your own past.
 Plunge into the sublime seas, dive deep and swim far, so you shall come back with self-respect, with new power, with an advanced experience that shall explain and overlook the old.
+Happiness is a perfume you cannot pour on others without getting some on yourself.

 Though we travel the world over to find the beautiful, we must carry it with us or we find it not.
 Never lose an opportunity of seeing anything beautiful, for beauty is God’s handwriting.